FIWARE/cloud.PaaS/doc/admin_guide.rst

 You can find a small guide to install PostgresSQL in the next section.
 If you find some problems installing PostgreSQL, please refer to the postgres official site.

-Paas Manager should be installed in a host with 2Gb RAM.
+PaaS Manager should be installed in a host with 2Gb RAM.

 Installation from script
 ========================